alchm/marionette-formview/README.md

 ## Data binding

-You can bind data from your fields by providing an id for each one
+You can bind data from your fields by providing an `id` for each one.
+Your form object also need an `id` to process form binding, and a `submit` (id selector too) to bind a click event on it.
+The `success` callback is called at the end of the validations if all are passed, and has the list of the parsed `fields` with its value and jQuery element

 ### HTML :